The £3.2bn ship is leading the UK Carrier Strike Group – the Royal Navy's largest deployment in more than a decade.

 Alongside these other vessels, the aircraft carrier will also need a replenishment ship, provided by the Royal Fleet Auxiliary.

 This would contain all weaponry needs, as well as food for the sailors.

 In 2018, RFA Fort Rosalie delivered vital supplies to the aircraft carrier USS Theodore Roosevelt in the Arabian Gulf.

 Fort Rosalie transferred 96 pallets of stores to the Roosevelt as part of her tasking with the aircraft carrier's strike group.

 British personnel from RFA Fort Rosalie joined the US strike group in the Gulf.

 They used the trip to see first-hand how operations are conducted aboard a US vessel, ahead of the RFA supporting the aircraft carrier HMS Queen Elizabeth.

 The Queen Elizabeth-class ships will call on other vessels to support them, although it is unlikely both carriers will be deployed on operations simultaneously.

-Each aircraft carrier will be deployed with up to two operational Lightning squadrons and 24 F-35Bs on board, although the maximum capacity allows for up to 36.
+Each aircraft carrier can be deployed with up to two operational Lightning squadrons and 24 F-35Bs on board, although the maximum capacity allows for up to 36.

-Each squadron will consist of around 12 aircraft, although for the majority of the time there could be as a few as 10 jets on board at once.
+Each squadron will consist of about 12 aircraft, although for the majority of the time there could be as a few as 10 jets on board at once.

 Cover image: HMS Kent and HMS Queen Elizabeth together during training at sea (Picture: Royal Navy).